azdine-dev/Seaminly-WEB/README.md

 # SeaminlyWeb
- This is THE web client for this project
+ This is the web client for This project https://github.com/azdine-dev/Seaminly.git

 ## Development server